How To Make Herb Infused Oil for Various Uses and Recipes

 Infusing your favorite oils is one of the easiest ways to add a little extra!

-You can add a muscle-healing cooling effect to your massage oil, make an oil into a burn salve, or even add a rosemary flavor to your cooking oil.
-Whether you’re trying to add skin-healing benefits to your first aid kit or a little flavor to your cooking, there’s an easy way to do it!
+Did you know you can add a muscle-healing cooling effect to your massage oil, make an oil into a burn salve, or even add a rosemary flavor to your cooking oil?
+Whether trying to add skin-healing benefits to your first aid kit or a little flavor to your cooking, there’s an easy way to do it!

-While there are many methods to infusing oils, my personal favorite is the “set it and forget it” method of solar infusion.
-In this post, we will talk about how to make herb solar-infused oil and give you some ideas for what oils and herbs you can combine.
+While there are many methods to infuse oils, my favorite is the “set it and forget it” method of solar infusion.
+In this post, we will discuss how to make solar-infused herb oil and give you some ideas on which oils and herbs or flowers you can combine.
 Here we go!

 How To Do Solar Infusion

-As I mentioned earlier, solar infusion is as easy as “set it and forget it”.
-It’s basically adding dried herbs into a carrier oil and placing it on a sunny area (like your windowsill) for at least two weeks until the herbs’ medicinal or soothing properties are infused in the oil.
-Through this, you get the same benefits as that of essential oils but in a milder and safer formula.
+As mentioned earlier, solar infusion is as easy as “set it and forget it.”
+It’s basically adding one part dried herbs or flowers into five parts carrier oil and placing it on a sunny area (like your windowsill) for at least two weeks until the herbs’ medicinal or soothing properties are infused in the oil.
+You get the same benefits as essential oils but in a milder and safer formula.

-Also, I should reiterate to only add thoroughly dried herbs to extend your recipe’s shelf life.
-Undried herbs are fast to spoil and form molds.
+Also, I should reiterate that you should only add thoroughly dried herbs to extend your recipe’s shelf life.
+Undried herbs quickly spoil and form mold.
 To dry your herbs, leave them in a cool, dry place for 3-10 days.

 Solar Infused Oil for First Aid